hoprnet/docs-rpch-net/versioned_docs/version-Beta/tutorial-basics/Cryptography.md

 ```

 * RPCh client sends Req using the HOPR Entry node.
 Via the HOPR protocol, it gets delivered to the destination RPCh Exit node.
+* At the upper layer, the request identifier Z is also delivered to the RPCh exit node.
 * Note that with the assumed security parameters of the used primitives, the size of the request Req is 58 (|Ver| = 1, |W| = 33, |C<sub>req</sub>| = 8, |T| = 16) plus the size of the ciphertext R. If the underlying symmetric cipher does not require input message padding, the size of Req will be exactly equal 58 + |M|.

 ### Request Reception Stage

 The following stage is executed on the RPCh Exit node after delivery of the RPCh message Req.
 Since the HOPR protocol at its current state includes the Peer ID of the HOPR Entry node (sender) into the message (missing return path implementation), we assume the RPCh Exit node knows the Peer ID ID<sub>entry</sub>.

 * The RPCh Exit node N (with identifier ID<sub>exit</sub>) decomposes Req into the individual parameters (knowing their size is fixed).
+It is assumed that the RPCh Exit node also receives the request identifier Z at the upper protocol.
 If Ver has a value it supports, it decompresses the EC point Q<sub>M</sub>.
 Then it combines its own private key s<sub>N</sub> with the decompressed point to recover the secret per-message pre-key S<sub>pre</sub>.
 If the RPCh Exit node does not support the version given by Ver, the sender is notified via the upper protocol layer.

 ```
 (Ver, W, C, R, T) = Req